 How to Make Sure Your Chimney Flashing is Leak Proof

 Flashing surrounds your chimney and adjoining roof to keep rainwater from entering your home.
-A leaking flashing is a common problem and can cause a lot of damage if left unattended.
-By understanding the aspects of flashing, you can determine if your flashing is leak proof or in need of repair or replacement.
+A leaking flashing is a common problem and can cause a lot of damage if left unattended, requiring the work of a roofing contractor.
+By understanding the aspects of flashing, you can determine if your flashing is leak-proof or in need of repair or replacement.

 What is Flashing?

 Flashing is any type of material that is waterproof.
 Chimney flashing can consist of sheet metals, flexible fibers or plastic.
 Combined with a compound for sealing, flashing provides a barrier against water and moisture.
 Without a proper seal around the chimney, rainwater can pour into a home, causing wood rot and attracting moisture hunting insects.

 What Causes Flashing to Fail?